 If you are a Beatles fan then make sure to visit Liverpool’s waterfront to snuggle up to the statue of the Fab Four.
 Unveiled in 2015 the statue and was donated by the famous Cavern Club where the Beatles were first discovered.

-If you are a Beatles fan check out this complete itinerary to the city which includes what to see, where to stay and the best Beatles tours to take to make the most of your visit.
+If you are a Beatles fan check out this Beatles-themed itinerary to Liverpool which includes what to see, where to stay and the best Beatles tours to take to make the most of your visit.

 Read more | Complete guide and itinerary for Liverpool